As NVMe SSDs make inroads into the enterprise market, the question remains: What's in store for SAS drives?

-SAS is part of the ongoing SCSI development effort led by the T10 Technical Committee of the InterNational Committee on Information Technology Standards and backed by more than 50 companies.
+SAS is part of the ongoing SCSI development effort led by the T10 Technical Committee, now the SCSI Technical Committee, of the InterNational Committee for Information Technology Standards and backed by more than 50 companies.

 Performance and scalability